bigfont/Bromance2013/git-cheatsheet.md

 # Overview

 * This covers setting up and starting to use Git.
-* It should be possible to work through all the exercises in an hour.
+* The exercises should take an hour to work through but days to absorb.
-* The appendix is meant as a reference.
+* The appendix is a reference.
-* Most of the content comes directly from the [Git Book].
+* Almost all the content comes from the [Git Book].

 # Requirements